 - 6.1 The need to develop policies and guidance on data quality and assurance is essential in order to promote consistency and awareness across the organisation.
 To that end, the Council has a senior member of staff who acts as the Senior Information Risk Officer.
-There is also a council wide Data Quality Champions Group which meets periodically and adopts a risk based approach to data quality.
-Guidance documents include a Data Quality Policy; an Information Security Policy; a Data Asset Register: and management training modules all of which are on the intranet. - The governance framework is dependent upon the underlying system of internal control which is designed to manage risk to a reasonable level.
+Guidance documents include a Data Quality Policy; an Information Security Policy; a Data Asset Register: and management training modules all of which are on the intranet. - 6.2 The governance framework is dependent upon the underlying system of internal control which is designed to manage risk to a reasonable level.
 The Council's approach to risk management is governed by its Risk Management Strategy which is updated annually and approved by Leadership Team and the Audit Committee.
-This Strategy underpins the Strategic Risk Register which was updated and approved by the Audit Committee in January 2014 and covers major issues that will affect the achievement of the council's key objectives.
+This Strategy underpins the Strategic Risk Register which was updated and approved by the Audit Committee in March 2015 and covers major issues that will affect the achievement of the council's key objectives.
 This Risk Register is at a strategic/high level and is complemented by detailed project and service area registers.
-This Strategic Risk Register is reviewed by the Risk Management and Business Continuity Steering Group which meets bi-monthly and ensures a consistent approach to risk management across the Council. - 6.3 Business continuity and emergency planning are other key aspects within the corporate governance framework and again falls within the remit of the Risk Management corporate group. - 6.4 The risk management section within the Partnership Framework has been revised and all committee reports contain a 'risk implications' section as an aid to decision taking.
+This Strategic Risk Register is reviewed by the Risk Management and Business Continuity Steering Group which meets bi-monthly and ensures a consistent approach to risk management across the Council.

+- 6.3 Business continuity and emergency planning are other key aspects within the corporate governance framework and again falls within the remit of the Risk Management corporate group. - 6.4 The risk management section within the Partnership Framework has been revised and all committee reports contain a 'risk implications' section as an aid to decision taking.
 There is however a need to ensure an effective risk identification process occurs where the Council has outsourced the provision of services to a private sector partner.